Data: hierarchical topics fan out through the relay mesh — no broker in the path.

 per top-level topic segment under the data/<segment> namespace:

-sensors/* traffic shares one track; all home/* traffic shares
+sensors/* traffic shares one track.
+All home/* traffic shares another

-another.
-The publisher sends the full topic in the frame header, and the SDK
+track.
+The publisher sends the full topic in the frame header.
+The SDK filters

-filters the rest of the path MQTT-style on the subscriber side.
-The MoQT
+the rest of the path MQTT-style on the subscriber side.
+The MoQT capability tag

 sensors/+/temp is

-fine, +/room1/temp and # are not.
-The top-level segment selects the track;
+valid. +/room1/temp and # are not valid.
+The top-level segment selects the

-a wildcard there would mean subscribing to every namespace at once.
+track.
+A wildcard there would subscribe to every namespace at once.
 Pick a

-concrete first segment and wildcard below it.Topic filters
+concrete first segment.
+Use wildcards below it.Topic filters

 +matches exactly one path segment.#matches the rest of the path and must be the final segment of the filter.- An exact topic string matches itself.